Decidutrix/Nao/README.md

 Now this is where the bot differs from other bots I've seen and used.
-These next few features I implemented specifically for this server but after looking over some of the feats I'll be adding some of them to other bots I create in the future and tweaking them to adjust the need of that bot/server.
+These next few features I implemented specifically for this server but after looking over some of the feats, I'll be adding some of them to other bots I create in the future and tweaking them to adjust the need of that bot/server.

 ### Party Board System